 Violations

-The Vantaca Manage app Violations tab on each property shows all of it's active violations.
+The Property Details screen Violations tab on each specific property shows all of it's active violations.
 You can add as many violations to a property as needed.

 Important: You can only add/update a violation if you are in an active inspection.
 This prevents users from skipping the violation review process or adding them to a closed inspection.
 If you are not in an active inspection the add a Violation button does not display.